KosmasDev/dbt-task-jaffle-shop/README.md

 ![image](https://github.com/user-attachments/assets/6f8dace6-63b6-43e1-a5e3-74ee31de0a5b)

-## 📈 Create SQL file in the Analyses folder
+## 📊 Analyses

 As mentioned in a previous section's [Notes](#-create-marts-layer-models), the `analyses/` directory is where we store ad-hoc SQL analyses that are not part of your dbt model pipeline, but still benefit from being version-controlled, documented, and re-usable within the project context.
 Hence, the purpose of the `analyses/` directory is to store exploratory SQL queries using {{ ref() }} and {{ source() }} safely, and keep analytical SQL logic organized and reusable, without the need to dig through multiple SQL files.

+## 📈 Create SQL file in the Analyses folder

 In the context of this project, an SQL file was created under the `analyses/` folder to help business users determine whether any customer has ever ordered all the unique products available in the store.
 The query below directly answers the business question: "**Has anyone ordered everything?**" by returning a simple '**YES**' or '**NO**'.
-If more detailed insights are needed—such as a list of customers who meet this criterion or the exact number of such customers—the query can be easily adjusted to return those results as well.
+If more detailed insights are needed (*such as a list of customers who meet this criterion or the exact number of such customers*) the query can be easily adjusted to return those results as well.

 *file name*: `customer_ordered_everything.sql`
 ```sql